richard-austin/security-cam/README.md

   of the NVR will be available via the Cloud Service.
 The Camera Admin page functionality is not available via the Cloud Service.
   Cloud Proxy Status defaults to "on" before the local NVR account is set up.

-  *The NVR must have the correct cloudHost/cloudPort set up in application.yml if the Cloud Service is used.*
+  *The NVR must have the correct cloudActiveMQUrl set up in application.yml if the Cloud Service is used.*
 * **Admin Functions**

   The initial setup functions used to set credentials for a direct access account.